 If a hip replacement is recommended, Dr. Allison an orthopedic oncologist in Los Angeles is an acknowledged leader in the direct anterior approach to joint replacement, and one of only a select few surgeons nationally with expertise in the procedure.
 The method uses a minimally invasive technique which offers the greatest potential in restoring mobility and function making it ideal for children.
 The results are less damage and trauma to the soft tissues around the hip and a quicker recovery time so your child can resume normal activities within weeks, not months, after surgery.

 You can read more about Dr. Allison’s development at tedansurgical.com/hipretractor.php.

 Contact the Pediatric Orthopedic Specialist

 Pediatric hip replacement surgery is a big decision and you want the best for your child.
 Dr. Daniel Allison of Los Angeles is a renowned orthopedic specialist who is the innovator of limb preservation techniques and minimally invasive hip replacement treatment techniques that offer excellent results and shortens recovery time.
-Call today to schedule an appointment at 310.683.4586 to discuss if this procedure is right for your child.Contact Us
+Contact us today to schedule an appointment at 310.683.4586 to discuss if this procedure is right for your child.Contact Us

 Next, read about revision hip replacement.